UK immigration enforcement: 1973–1985: Formation of enforcement teams

-The other main London enforcement unit, based at Harmondsworth near Heathrow Airport, was the Immigration Service Intelligence Unit which, by 1976, had 29 officers, responsible for managing the Immigration Service Intelligence database and a remit of assisting the police.
+The Immigration Service Intelligence Unit in Harmondsworth, which had 29 officers by 1976, was responsible for managing the Immigration Service Intelligence database and assisting the police.
 By 1980 major operations were possible and were being mounted with particular emphasis on the hotel and restaurant trade.

-1985–1993 growth, specialisation and PACE
+1985–1993: Growth, specialisation and PACE

 Enforcement work became increasingly diverse and relatively more sophisticated during the 1980s.
 The London offices developed specialist teams targeting foreign vice trade workers, marriage fraud and West Indian gang crime.
 The central London office worked closely with police to play a key role in the detention and removal of a number of high-profile "Yardies" and other criminals associated with Jamaican drug crime.
 Combatting bogus colleges, (already noted above), was also an ongoing theme in enforcement work with some particular successes, including the closure of the "Advanced College of Business and Cultural Studies" where 63 people were arrested.
 Another regular source of work was the "marriage visit" to a home address to test whether the relationship was a Sham marriage.
 Marriage abuse was, and is, an embedded feature of immigration enforcement work and the Enforcement Directorate sought to combat it directly by allowing specialist teams to develop.
 "Operation Goldring" was a long running exercise operated by a central London unit at Isis House in the late 1980s early 1990s.

 In 1992, the Immigration Service was split to form separate Ports and Enforcement Directorates.
 The split did not immediately solve the issue of those "hybrid" ports which dealt with both areas of work.
 By later standards enforcement immigration officers were severely constrained.
 Lack of radio or telephone communications meant that they were heavily reliant on police support.
 Although immigration officers were conferred powers of arrest under the 1971 Act they did not use these as a matter of policy and they were reliant of police officers and police facilities to perform their duties.
 When conducting pro-active investigations to private addresses immigration officers would take the lead in identifying immigration offenders and ask police to execute the arrest on their behalf.